-To lower the head restraint:
+To lower the head restraint, do the following:

-- 1. Press and hold the adjust and unlock button. - 2.
+- 1. Press and hold the adjust and release button. - 2.
 Push the head restraint down.

-To tilt the head restraint (if equipped):
+To tilt the head restraint, do the following:

-- 1. Adjust the seat backrest to an upright driving or riding position. - 2.
+- Adjust the seat backrest to an upright driving or riding position. - 2.
 Pivot the head restraint forward toward your head to the preferred position.